Frequently Asked Questions

 Yes!
 Current counselor applications are posted on this website each January.
 For the most part, the only thing that changes from year to year are the camp dates.

-Will you accept children on a respirator?
+Will you accept children who have routine medical needs?

 Can I have the address/directions to the camp?

 Of course!
 We will include directions and a map to the camp with the acceptance letter.
+Camp SOAR is currently located at Wesley Woods Conference Center located at 250 Stam St., Williams Bay, WI.
+53191

 How are the campers separated into cabins?